-FEATURES AND CONTROLS Instrument Cluster Rider Information Center
+FEATURES AND CONTROLS Instrument Cluster

 The rider information center is located in the instrument cluster.
-All segments will light up for one second at start-up.
+All segments will light up for 2.5 seconds at start-up.
 If the instrument cluster fails to illuminate, a battery over-voltage may have occurred and the instrument cluster may have shut off to protect the electronic speedometer.
-If this occurs, take the ATV to your Polaris dealer for proper diagnosis.
+If this occurs, take the vehicle to your POLARIS dealer for proper diagnosis.